telerik/blazor-docs/components/calendar/selection.md

 }
 ````

 ### Multiple Selection Mode

-Use the `SelectedDates` property of the component reference in the `ValueChanged` handler.
+With multiple selection mode, to get the user selection, use the `SelectedDates` property of the component reference in the `ValueChanged` handler.

 >caption Handle Multiple selection in the Calendar